Post-nominal letters: CCA

 Purposely, they live the prophetic voice of the Carmelite charism in our witness of faith and hope in the Triune God; nurture relationships among our member communities and with the Carmelite family here and abroad; collaborate to create mutual respect and practical support; recognize and honor our differences while working to strengthen our unity in diversity.

-Ministry: CCA expresses the contemplative life in the Contemporary Church and World following the Teresian tradition as taught by St. Theresa of Avila.
-Thia spirituality seeks to foster a broader acceptance of unity in diversity and the mutuality of the Carmelite family, especially by continued collaboration, friendship & communion among associations/federations at home and abroad.
-To continue to work at achieving a representative voice in matters affecting our lives, the Teresian charism, and the Order.
-To develop and empower our members to be future leaders of and/ or contributors to CCA.
-To continue to provide active, mutual support to the identified needs of our communities.
-Committed to finding new ways of mutually supporting our CCA by implementing a Shared Services Program which will streamline and enhance the ongoing ministries.
+Carmelite Communities Associated expresses the contemplative life in the contemporary Church and world following the Teresian tradition as taught by St. Theresa of Avila.
+This spirituality seeks to foster a broader acceptance of unity in diversity and the mutuality of the Carmelite family, especially by continued collaboration, friendship and communion among associations/federations at home and abroad.
+Their mission is:

 Websites